Scryt/notes/README.md

 Has been marked as TODO

-### 3. On single note there is no possibility to remove a note.
+### 2. After removing a single note user should be notified or moved to previous page

 Has been marked as TODO

-### 4. It is possible to access note which has been "closed" by providing it's ID in the link
+### 3. It is possible to access note which has been "closed" by providing it's ID in the link

 Has been considered as feature